LiamHendricks97/online-cv/README.md

 # online-cv
 # Intro To HTML

 Hi, this is my CV and a representation of what I'm capable of.
-My CV consists of HTML, CSS, SASS and javascript. (need more here)
+My CV consists of HTML, CSS and JavaScript

 ## Live Link
 - https://LiamHendricks97.github.io/online-cv/index.html